 bone marrow transplant (BMT): A transplant containing all three types of blood cells that develop in the bone marrow: red cells, white cells, and platelets.
 (Stem cell transplants only use the immature stem cells from the circulating blood.)

-cord blood transplant: Stem cell transplant using cells collected from the umbilical cord and placenta of healthy newborns.
+cord blood transplant: Stem cell transplant using cells collected from the umbilical cord and placenta following the birth of healthy newborns.

 embryonic stem cells: Immature cells from umbilical cord blood that can develop into many types of cells, including blood cells.